Gerco Hoogeweg, Ph.D.

 Chief Operations Officer, Soil and Water Quality Scientist

-Gerco came to the US from the Netherlands in 1993 and began his career here working as a project manager in ESRI’s professional services division.
+Gerco came to the US from the Netherlands in 1992 and attended the University of Florida.
+He began his career working as a project manager in ESRI’s professional services division.
 He now enjoys teaching spatial, geo-statistical and environmental assessment modeling to students, as well as bird-watching, gardening and various projects at his home in rural Virginia.